Summary

 “’It will appear that the text “the Father who sent me is greater than I” (John 14:28) is true in all respects so that in the matter of knowing the Father is known by himself more fully and more clearly and more perfectly than (he is known) by the Son’” (RH, 69).

-The Son has been generated by the Father’s will.
+11. Contrary to Nicene theology, the Son has been generated by the Father’s will.

 Aspects in which Arius deviated from Origen include the following:

-Did the Son always exist?
+1. For Origen, the Son always existed.

 Hanson refers several times to Origen’s teaching that the Son always existed, for example, “Origen’s doctrine of the eternal generation of the Son by the Father” (RH, 65).